rpmurph/home-sensors/README.md

 # home-sensors

+This littleBits-powered home temperature sensor project was devleoped as a learning tool for an elementary school student to teach some fundamentsals of IoT devices, coding, and visualization.
+The core script makes use of an exisitng API wrapper for the libbleBits Cloud.

 ## Install Partly-Cloudy API
 The CloudBit example script uses the Partly-Cloudy API wrapper which will first need to be installed.
 ```